Skip to content

 How long does a Prodisc® L lumbar disc implant last?

-Patients who received the first Prodisc® L implants at CCV in 1990 are still being monitored, and none has required a replacement implant.
+Patients who received the first Prodisc® L implants at CCV in 1990 are still being monitored, and none have required a replacement implant.
 The expected lifespan is considered to be at least 40 years.

 When can I return to sport after lumbar disc replacement?